Who does this guide apply to?

 - currently on a visa that leads to Indefinite Leave to Remain; or

-- applying for Indefinite Leave to Remain (ILR).
+- are applying for Indefinite Leave to Remain (ILR).

 “I am applying for a different type of visa that I currently have.
-So I do not have to worry about submitting an application too early?”
+So I do not have to worry about applying too early?”

-Those who are ‘switching’ into a different visa category do not generally have to worry about applying too early because this resets the qualifying period for Indefinite Leave to Remain.
+Those who are ‘switching’ into a different visa category do not generally have to worry about applying too early because switching into a different visa category resets the qualifying period for Indefinite Leave to Remain.

 In other words, the qualifying period for Indefinite Leave to Remain generally requires 5 or 10 years of continually being on the same type of visa.

-Peter is in the UK on a Tier 2 (General) work visa.
+Henry is in the UK on a Skilled worker visa.

-Peter can apply for a FLR(M) visa (a spouse visa from inside the UK) at any time – he does not have to worry about applying too early.
+Henry can apply for an FLR(M) visa (a spouse visa from inside the UK) at any time whilst his Skilled worker visa is valid – he does not have to worry about applying too early.

 This is because, although he has accrued 2 of the 5 years required for Indefinite Leave to Remain, this will reset once he is granted the FLR(M) visa.

-Once you have paid the Home Office fees and Immigration Health Surcharge (IHS) (if applicable), you will then be redirected to the UKVCAS website as part of the online application process.
+Once you have paid the and Immigration Health Surcharge (IHS) (if applicable) & the Home Office fee, you will be redirected to the UKVCAS website as part of the online application process.

 - the top left-hand corner of your online application form PDF (available on the online application website); and

-- the first page of the Access UK checklist.
+- the first page of the application form’s checklist.

-Since these are normally automatically emailed to the email address that you have provided in the online application form, check your Junk or Spam email folders.
+Since these are normally automatically emailed to the email address you provided in the online application form, you should check your spam or junk email folders.

-If, after checking these, you have not received such an email, you can request a new access code on the account creation page of the UKVCAS website (this sometimes takes up to 1 working day or so).
+If, after checking these, you have not received such an email, you should be able to request a new access code on the account creation page of the UKVCAS website (this sometimes takes up to 1 working day or so).

-If you have tried the above but, after several working hours, you have not received the access code after requesting it on the account creation page, you can send an email to the UKVCAS general enquiries website form here.
+If you have tried the above but, after several working hours, you have not received the access code after requesting it on the account creation page, you can try sending an email via the UKVCAS general enquiries website form which can be found here.

 Learn more about the Sopra Steria/UKVCAS process